Five wooden cubes on desk, finger pushing one with check out of line of X marks

 Application essays and letters of recommendation are very important, especially if you don’t have the opportunity to visit colleges in person or interview with an admission representative.
 Your essay helps an admission committee understand your personality, your perspective on life, and your special interests and skills, revealing more about you as a person and as a potential member of the university community.
 Personal essays can be challenging to write, but they work best when they reveal information about your thoughts and unique qualities that might not otherwise be mentioned in your application.

-Recommendation letters on the other hand provide important insights about your academic abilities and your contributions to your school and your community from a third-party perspective.
+On the other hand, recommendation letters provide important insights about your academic abilities and your contributions to your school and your community from a third-party perspective.
 These letters should be written by people who know you well and can attest to your qualifications.
 You might ask teachers, college counselors, or employers to write your letters of recommendation.
-Be sure to tell them what you plan to study in college and give them a lists of your activities and accomplishments.
+Be sure to tell them what you plan to study in college and give them a list of your activities and accomplishments.
 Remember to inform them of the submission deadline so that your application is not delayed.

 Activities and special talents and interests